AdelieLinux/horizon/README.rst

   Horizon makes full use of the C++17 <filesystem> library if it is available, but will fall back to requiring Boost if it isn't.

-To build the Horizon UI for Installation Environments, you will additionally
+To build Horizon UI for Installation Environments, you will additionally
 need:

 * LibCap development files (libcap-dev)